frankiesanjana/bake-it-better/docs/Testing.md

 <img src="readme-images/user-story-example.png" alt="View of a user story, including acceptance criteria and dev tasks">

 Thus for this example, I checked that:
-- For a logged-in user's Best For plan, the plan loaded correctly and contained links by each slot to add a bake (for empty slots) or change the bake (for currently filled slots)
+- For a logged-in user's Best For plan, the plan loaded correctly and contained links by each slot to add a bake (for empty slots) or change the bake (for currently filled slots).
-- Both of these links worked correctly and redirected to the homepage
+- Both of these links worked correctly and redirected to the homepage.
-- When a bake appeared in a Best For plan slot, clicking on the bake card correctly redirected to the `bake-detail` page for that bake
+- When a bake appeared in a Best For plan slot, clicking on the bake card correctly redirected to the `bake-detail` page for that bake.
-- When a bake is viewed in its `bake-detail` page and the user is signed in, a button appears before the bake description with an option "Add to Plan"
+- When a bake is viewed in its `bake-detail` page and the user is signed in, a button appears before the bake description with an option "Add to Plan".
-- Clicking the "Add to Plan" button causes a modal to appear so that the user can add the bake to their Best For plan
+- Clicking the "Add to Plan" button causes a modal to appear so that the user can add the bake to their Best For plan.
-- Clicking "Cancel" or clicking outside the modal removes the modal
+- Clicking "Cancel" or clicking outside the modal removes the modal.
 - Selecting an occasion and clicking "Save" saves the bake to the correct occasion, removing the modal.
 - Following this, navigating to the Best For Bakes page displays the saved bake correctly in the selected occasion.
 It will replace whichever of the template card or an existing bake was previously present in that slot.